 LINDdesign was founded in 1994 by Gareth Lind.
-The firm specializes in print design
+The firm excels in print and web design

-services for a wide range of clients in the Toronto region, focusing on cultural and environmental organizations, books and the public sector.
+services for a wide range of clients, focusing on cultural and environmental organizations, books and the public sector.
 With an emphasis on typographic excellence and

-editorial clarity for print, Lind cuts through the clutter to deliver messages
+editorial clarity, Lind cuts through the clutter to deliver messages

 with stylish impact.

 With over 20 years of design experience, Lind can also craft headlines and slogans that add punch and humour.
 He has written copy for the Ministry of Natural Resources, Ampersand Printing and the River Run Centre.
 "Good design includes good writing," Lind says.
 "If form is built around poorly written content, it falters."

 Successful design seamlessly merges thought and execution, style and function.
 Mastery of a craft starts with the hand.
 Lind considered Left-hand Graphics as an alternative business name but opted against it because of the negative connotations -- from "two left hands" on down to "sinister."
 Still, his dominant hand is the left one.
 Growing up in a world that favours righthandedness accounts in part for the offbeat point-of-view he brings to his work.

 Where's the degree?

 Gareth Lind never had time to get one -- he hit the drafting table running.
 A self-taught cartoonist, Lind has always been a quick learner.
 At 17, his movie-ad satires were printed regularly in Festival, a Toronto reperatory cinema guide.
 Using pen and rub-down Letraset, he gave these spoofs detail and authenticity.